How to Fix Adobe Application Manager Missing or Damaged

 ~/Library/Application Support/Adobe/CoreSync/

-Quit any Adobe applications running in the background including Creative Cloud App and make sure there are no Adobe services running by opening the Task Manager or Activity Monitor.
-Following is a list of processes that might be running and need to be closed.
+Close any Adobe applications running in the background, including the Creative Cloud app.
+Also, make sure there are no Adobe services running by opening the Task Manager or Activity Monitor.
+Here are some processes you may need to close:

 • Creative Cloud